Research

 Metabolic Systems Laboratory

 The Metabolic Systems Laboratory studies the crosstalk between metabolism and epigenetics and how alterations in the cellular system are crucial to enable mammalian development and germ cell differentiation, including eggs and sperm, or contribute to etiologies such as cancer, developmental defects, or infertility.Our laboratory is also interested in application of “imaging metabolomics (IM)” to understanding pathogenesis of human cancer and neurodegenerative diseases.
 IM includes imaging mass spectrometry, surface-enhanced Raman spectrometry (SERS), and ultra- high field functional magnetic resonance imaging (fMRI).
-CIEA will install 11.7T fMRI this autumn.
+In November 2023, CIEM introduced 11.7T fMRI.

 Metabolic Systems Laboratory